silkyclouds/PMDA/README.md

 🧠 Now with AI!
 ---------------

-PMDA integrates a lightweight GPT-4o model (gpt-4o-nano via OpenRouter) to explain differences between album versions.
-This feature costs virtually nothing to run and can be customized with your own `ai_prompt.txt` to fit your style.
+PMDA now (optionally) uses the openai API to explain differences between album versions.
+This feature costs a few cents to run and can be customized with your own `ai_prompt.txt` to fit your style.

 💻 Web UI Features
 ------------------